 - Local assets are not synchronized with the original assets on the remote deployment.
 Any edits, deletions, or revoking of permissions on the DAM deployment are not propagated downstream.

 - Local assets are read-only copies.
-AEM components do non-destructive edits to assets.
+Experience Manager components do non-destructive edits to assets.
 No other edits are allowed.

 - Locally fetched assets are available for authoring purposes only.
 Asset update workflows cannot be applied and metadata cannot be edited.